Operation Fan Mail

 DNC Sportservice Concession Stand Efforts

-Area non-profit groups volunteer their time and energy to staff concession stands for each and every home game.
-In turn, donations totaling over $750,000 were given to the 91 non-profit organizations that volunteered during the 2012 season.
+Area nonprofit groups volunteer their time and energy to staff concession stands for each and every home game.
+In turn, donations totaling $841,000 were given to the 87 nonprofit organizations that volunteered during the 2013 season.

 Sargento Touchdowns for Charity Program

 The Packers and Sargento again partnered for the Touchdowns for Charity program, with Sargento making a contribution to the program for each touchdown scored throughout the season.
-A total of $100,500 was raised, benefiting the Wisconsin Hunger Task Force in Milwaukee County and Paul’s Pantry in Green Bay.
+A total of $91,500 was raised, benefiting the Wisconsin Hunger Task Force in Milwaukee County and Paul’s Pantry in Green Bay.
+Since the inception of the program, more than $900,000 dollars has been donated toward hunger relief efforts in Wisconsin.

 Protection is the Name of the Game Campaign

 The Packers partnered with Verizon Wireless to execute a campaign entitled Protection is the Name of the Game.
-The project focused on a season-long cell phone drive, with Verizon Wireless making a $10 donation to its HopeLine program for each used cell phone donated.
+The project focused on a season-long cell phone drive, with Verizon Wireless making a $10 donation to the Golden House in Green Bay for each used cell phone donated prior to one designated home game.
 The program benefits victims of domestic violence in Wisconsin and the Upper Peninsula of Michigan.

 First Downs for Trees

-As part of their Green Team initiative, the Packers completed their third season of the eco-friendly First Downs for Trees program.
-With every first down the team gained, a contribution was made to the fund, resulting in the organization contributing a total of $16,000 to the Wisconsin Department of Natural Resources.
-The program also received a $48,000 grant from the US Forest Service, resulting in a total of 852 new trees being planted.
+As part of their Green Team initiative, the Packers completed their fourth season of the eco-friendly First Downs for Trees program.
+With every first down the team gained, a contribution was made to the effort.
+Since 2010, the program has received more than $130,000 in support which has resulted in the planting of more than 2,700 trees, providing total lifetime benefits in excess of $9 million.
+Partners in the effort include SCA and Green Bay Packaging, along with the U.S. Forest Service, the Wisconsin Department of Natural Resources and Wisconsin Public Service.